singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise4.md

    ![ws name.](media/exe18.png)

-1. In the Users tab, search users and groups in your registered Active Directory domains and select the ones for this assignment.
+1. In the Users tab, search **Horizon users** and select it for this assignment.

 2. In the lower right corner, click **Next**.